creatorpanda/TicTacToe/README.md

 # SuperMarioTTT
+***Please note that this is an old project, served as an HTML/CSS tutorial.
+It no longer represents my current skills.***

 SuperMario themed TicTacToe game **made from scratch, based on JavaScript**, **tested only on Google Chrome**.
 Scoreboard, winner announcer and score reset button included! :) enjoy!